YingHongTham/wormwiring/README.md

 Here is a summary of the relevant terms, tables and, fields:

-contins are referred to by their contin number/ID (this is CON_Number, not continID, in contin table, and often continNum in other tables);
+Contins are referred to by their contin number/ID (this is CON_Number, not continID, in contin table, and often continNum in other tables);
 since a synapse only has one contin, synapses are referred to by their contin numbers (sometimes call it synapse ID)

-section refers to the EM section number, basically the z-coordinate.
+A *section* refers to an EM section, and section number is treated as the z-coordinate.
+It is, oddly, not found in the object table, but in the image table, as IMG_SectionNumber;
+the object table has an IMG_Number field, which allows you to join to the image table to extract the IMG_SectionNumber.

-contin: conti(g)uous pieces; only connects across z-sections
+**contin**: conti(g)uous pieces; only connects across z-sections
 note: contins can go up AND down in z-direction (even branch)
-* continID: id for the table (other tables don't use this)
+- continID: id for the table (other tables don't use this)
-* CON_Number: id used by Elegance; also unique; other tables use this to identify contins (typically as continNum)
+- CON_Number: id used by Elegance; also unique; other tables use this to identify contins (typically as continNum)
-* CON_AlternateName: cell name, if applicable
+- CON_AlternateName: cell name, if applicable
-  (... where CON_AlternateName like '%${ADAL}%')
+- (... where CON_AlternateName like '%${ADAL}%')
-* CON_AlternateName2: ??
+- CON_AlternateName2: ??
-* CON_Remarks: nothing to do with remarks in display2
+- CON_Remarks: nothing to do with remarks in display2
-* type: neuron, chemical, electrical
+- type: neuron, chemical, electrical
-* series: NR (nerve ring), VC (ventral cord), ...
+- series: NR (nerve ring), VC (ventral cord), ...
-* count: number of sections which the contin spans, but.. (see warning below)
+- count: number of sections which the contin spans, but.. (see warning below)
-* sectionNum1: lowest section of contin (see warning below)
+- sectionNum1: lowest section of contin (see warning below)
-* sectionNum2: highest (see warning below)
+- sectionNum2: highest (see warning below)
-* synSections: always 0..??
+- synSections: always 0..??
-* eleSections: also always 0..??
+- eleSections: also always 0..??

-warning: sectionNum1/2 may not be the actual section number;
+**WARNING**: sectionNum1/2 may not be the actual section number;
 I THINK they refer to section numbers within the relevant series (NR,VC, etc)
 warning: count may not be the most accurate either; it seems some slices are missing.
 For example, the synapse with contin=761 has count=7, and sectionNum1/2 = 89/96,